maxerenberg/xidlechain/README.md

   means you cannot run a different program for each signal, e.g. we might want to gradually dim the screen after inactivity, but not right before we suspend.
-* xautolock does not listen to the suspend signal at all, so it is impossible to lock the screen right before the systemd suspends.
+* xautolock does not listen to the suspend signal at all, so it is impossible to lock the screen right before the system suspends.

 xidlechain uses timeouts and systemd signals to run programs in a carefully defined order.
 Unlike xss-lock and xautolock, which both use the X11 Screensaver